Naaidrv/Naaidrv/README.md

 <h1>🙋‍♂️ About me 🙋‍♂️</h1>

-I am a UI/UX Designer and Frontend Programmer curious to learn in the world of web development.
+I am a UI/UX Designer and Frontend Developer curious to learn in the world of web development.
 I love learning new technologies and keeping up with the latest trends in design. 😁

 <br>